One Pixel to the Left

 Device support

 iPhone support would mean only one phone would need to be around our son, and potentially only have one phone alarming.
 Even though it’s stated as on the roadmap, given that Omnipod has only ever released a limited app for the iPhone for prior (and less complicated) versions of the Omnipod, I don’t imagine we’ll see a dedicated iPhone app anytime soon.
+Oct 29 2024 Update!
+The Omnipod 5 iPhone app has been released to the general public, roughly 18 months later.
+We’re one day in, and even though it’s frustrating that we have to log in using our passcode every single time we open the app, it’s still a massive improvement to only have to carry around and deal with only one device.

 Data Access